3.1. To Score a Point - Roundnet is played using rally scoring; points can be won by the serving or receiving team. A team scores a point when:

 3.9.2 Injury timeouts - An injured player is given a maximum of 5-minutes recovery time one time a match.
 See 3.13.1 for details.

 3.10.
 Time Between Points - Points should be played in succession without breaks.
 After the rally has finished the ball should be recovered immediately.
 Once the ball has been recovered and given to the server, they must set their position, announce the score, and hit their serve.
-This sequence of events should take place within 10 seconds of recovering the ball.
+After calling the score and a momentary pause (max 2 seconds; see 4.5.1), the server has 5 seconds to hit the ball.
 Delaying these actions will result in a delay of game warning.
 After receiving a delay of game warning, any additional infractions will be considered a fault.

 3.11.
 Time Between Games - Players will be given 3 minutes between games.
 Players should remain near their court.
 Failure to be ready to start after the break will result in a delay of game warning at 3 minutes.
 If players aren’t set within the next minute, one point will be given to the opposing team.
 An additional point will be assessed for every minute teams are late.